Facebook whistleblower Frances Haugen’s testimony could be crucial

 Facebook, of course, denies Haugen’s core contention.
 “We continue to make significant improvements to tackle the spread of misinformation and harmful content,” said Facebook spokeswoman Lena Pietsch in a response to 60 Minutes.
 “To suggest we encourage bad content and do nothing is just not true.”

 Pietsch’s protestations, however, are undercut by her company’s own research.
 I’m convinced that the polarizing content is a big reason my mother keeps reaching for her phone throughout the day.
-She’s addicted, just like millions of Americans, to that little feeling of “In your face, fools, I and my tribe are right again!”
+She’s addicted, just like millions of Americans, to that little feeling of “in your face, fools, I and my tribe are right again!”
 That same little thrill is delivered to people on both sides of the political divide–Facebook wins either way.

 Facebook isn’t the only media company that’s figured out the power of partisan venom and its ability to keep consumers engaged.
 Fox News figured it out long ago.
 And its rivals CNN and MSNBC, not wanting to miss out, gradually joined the game, each given plenty of cover by the daily extremes of Donald Trump.
 But Facebook is a media aggregation layer that collects content from all these TV outlets, and virtually all other kinds of digital media.
 It’s the sharing and conversation layer.
 After Tucker Carlson’s latest segment appears on Fox, clips of it jump to the Facebook layer and begin to spread.

 After years of controversy over its impact on society, Facebook remains wildly profitable and is still growing.
 Brand advertisers say there’s just no better deal out there.
-Facebook recently said that almost 3 billion people–that’s two of every five people on earth–used one of its platforms—Facebook, Instagram, or WhatsApp—last month.
+Facebook recently said that almost 3 billion people (that’s two of every five people on earth) used one of its platforms—Facebook, Instagram, or WhatsApp—last month.
 A January study by Pew Research found that 36% of Americans regularly come to Facebook for their news.

 In other words, more than a third of U.S. consumers allow Facebook to provide a primary view into the world outside their town.
 It’s having its effects.
-A new survey from the University of Virginia released late last week found that more than half of Trump supporters (52 percent) and more than four in ten (41 percent) Biden supporters agree (strongly or somewhat) that it’s “time to split the country.”
+A new survey from the University of Virginia released late last week found that more than half of Trump supporters (52%) and more than four in ten (41%) Biden supporters agree (strongly or somewhat) that it’s “time to split the country.”
 That is, they support the idea of the red states separating from the blue ones to form two (very) different countries.
-Eighty percent of Biden voters and 84 percent of Trump voters view the other side as a “clear and present threat to American democracy.”
+Eighty percent of Biden voters and 84% of Trump voters view the other side as a “clear and present threat to American democracy.”

 As conservative commentator David French points out in his newsletter (“A Whiff of Civil War in the Air”), all this partisan loathing seems to have almost everything to do with identity and emotion, and little to do with policy.
 Republicans expressed surprisingly high levels of support for the actual policies in the Biden Infrastructure Plan, for example, but at the same time said they saw little difference between “Democrats” and “socialists.”
 Meanwhile, the Democrats polled said they saw little difference between “Republicans” and “fascists.”

-It’s not a coincidence that these stereotypes re exactly how the two sides are presented to each other–often in memes–on social media.
+It’s not a coincidence that these stereotypes reflect exactly how the two sides are presented to each other–often in memes–on social media.

 Of course you can’t lay the country’s polarization problem at Facebook’s feet alone.
 There are too many players profiting from partisan rage to single out just one.
 But Haugen drove an important point home on national TV on Sunday, and will likely expand on it in her testimony.
 Facebook knows what it’s doing, and has chosen to continue doing it because that’s where the growth comes from.
 And for Facebook and its investors, growth is everything.

 Facebook is widely mistrusted among legislators.
-The company is continually tongue-lashed by Congressmen during the Big Tech hearings that happen more and more often in the capital.
+The company is continually tongue-lashed by congresspeople during the Big Tech hearings that happen more and more often in the capital.
 Missouri Senator Josh Hawley has some killer soundbites, but nothing much in the way of actual legislation has come of it.
 Congress can’t even pass a privacy bill, even though California led the way in 2018 and several states have followed.

 Haugen’s appearance will put a face to the narrative that Facebook is something like the tobacco industry, and that its product is a guilty pleasure that poses a real threat to the health of the country.
 That—and the documentation she will bring—could prompt lawmakers to stop talking about the company’s effect on society and start doing something about it.